-Leverage the power of gamification
+9. Leverage the power of gamification

 Email on Easter by EmailMonks –

 One size doesn’t fit all.
 Therefore, try to figure out which strategy works best for you.
 Implement and test new ideas on a regular basis.
 Change only one variable at a time so you can determine the catch.
-The holiday season is a busy time for the email marketers no doubt.
-But managing some time to analyze the metrics and act according to it is a must for a successful campaign.
+The holiday season is a busy time for email marketers no doubt.
+But managing some time to analyze the metrics and act according to them is a must for a successful campaign.

-If you are using WordPress, then creating email campaigns, scheduling for perfect timing, getting detailed reports – all these can be done with the Email Campaign plugin.
+If you are using WordPress, then creating email campaigns, scheduling for perfect timing, and getting detailed reports – all these can be done with the Email Campaign plugin.